 What day does camp registration end?
 June 1st at midnight.

 When is the money due and is there an option to make a payment installment to reserve a spot for my camper?
-The only money that is due upon registration is a $25 deposit to reserve her spot.
+The only money that is due upon registration is a $25 non-refundable deposit to reserve her spot.
+If you do not pay the deposit within 2 weeks, her spot will be given up.
 You can pay the rest when and however you want to (see camp page), but the full amount (and all registrations) are due by June 1st.
 Financial aid is also available.

 Is there a sibling discount?
 Not at this time.

 Are the meals covered in cost?
 Of course!
 The costs are all inclusive.
 Food, lodging, activities, etc.

 What other expenses are involved?
 Aside from maybe purchasing some gear for camp like a sleeping bag or mess kit (on your own), the only money you need to pay to us is the camp fee.
 If your child is not a registered Girl Scout, there is a fee of $25 per girl, but otherwise that’s it!
 Some parents choose to leave $5-$10 for the trading post account in which campers can purchase fun items and candy throughout the week.

 Can my camper and her sister be sharing the same cabin if the option is available?
 This is available if they are attending the same program (based on grade) On the registration form there is a section to request a bunk mate.
 We will do our best to accommodate all requests.
 Campers are assigned bunks once their deposit is paid.